rdinogit/riskIT/README.md

 ## Word Analyzer Library

+The `Test` project hold the word analyzer library.

-Two approaches were implemented for the problem:
+Two approaches were implemented to address the problem:

 - a `regular expressions` based solution
 - a `string manipulation` based solution